How We Build Our Custom ERP Ai Chatbots

 Unlike the paper, our approach does not use long short-term memory models but instead adapts its sequential, hierarchical, and pretraining approaches to our multi-modal text extraction model.
 The approach involves fine-tuning the layout understanding model with additional embeddings for medical information like section labels and diagnosis codes.

-Determining section labels for each page is an essential step for the accurate processing of digitized paper records.
+Determining section labels for each page is an essential step for the accurate processing of digitized paper records and understanding complex patient information.

 As we saw earlier, every section in a health record has a distinct structure and set of fields.
 Not all sections can be processed the same way.
 The processing heavily depends on the nature of the medical information in a section, its structure, and the goals of the health care professional doing the processing.
 For example: